How To Rig Synthetic Bait

 offering into the water and allow it to sink to the bottom.

-Slowly reel in the slack line until your line is completely taught.
-Now
+Slowly reel in the slack line until your line is completely

-take long).
-My normal rule of thumb is to wait a half an hour to forty five minutes and if I receive no bites, I reel in and re-cast.
+bite (it shouldn't take long).
+My normal rule of thumb is to wait a half an hour to forty five minutes and if I receive no bites, I

 What was just described is the most effective way to rig synthetic bait, especially for still fishing.
 There is nothing as effective as a gang hook rig for fishing with synthetic bait.
 These hooks also work quite well for live bait (such as live worms).
 If you weren't sure how to rig synthetic bait, know you know.
 This rig is extremely effective.